-The topic chosen by the authors was to examine the state of the engineering educational pipeline and offer advice to Boeing on how to become an integral element in the cultivation and development of emerging engineering talent.
-The approach chosen was to first identify the key characteristics of an engineer, next to examine the current state of the STEM education pipeline and Boeing's interaction with it, and finally to present recommendations to Boeing based on a critical analysis.
-This paper is a summary of this final report and will begin by studying the desired attributes of an engineer, particularly a Boeing engineer.
-Results were gleaned from data gathered through interviews conducted with early career engineers and supervisors at Boeing during the Welliver experience, Analysis of the data show how well these young engineers meet the desired attributes.
-Also examined was the K-12 and college STEM education pipeline and

-Boeing's role.
-Based on observations gained through this examination, recommendations were proposed for an educational effort in K-12 led by Boeing.
+The approach chosen by the authors was to first identify the key characteristics of an engineer, next to examine the current state of the STEM education pipeline and Boeing's interaction with the STEM process, and finally, to present recommendations to Boeing based on a critical analysis.
+Thus, this paper will begin by studying the desired attributes of an engineer, particularly a Boeing engineer.
+Supporting information was gleaned from data gathered through research from the open literature and discussions with both early career engineers and supervisors at Boeing.
+From this snapshot of information, conclusions were drawn as to how well these young engineers met the desired attributes.
+Also examined was the K-12 and college STEM education pipeline and, in particular, Boeing's current role in this area.
+Based on observations gained through this study, recommendations were proposed for an educational effort in STEM education.

-2. Attributes of an Engineer: A Study
+Attributes of an Engineer: A Study

-A study, recently commissioned by the National Academy of Engineering (NAE), identified the desired attributes of the Engineer of 2020 [2].
+A study, recently commissioned by the National Academy of Engineering (NAE), identified the desired attributes of the Engineer of 2020^2 .
 These traits are:

-- Possesses strong analytical skills - Exhibits practical ingenuity; possesses creativity • - Good communication skills with multiple stakeholders • - Business and management skills; Leadership abilities - High ethical standards and a strong sense of professionalism • - Dynamic/agile/resilient/flexible • - Lifelong learners • - Ability to frame problems, putting them in a sociotechnical and operational context •
+- Possesses strong analytical skills - Exhibits practical ingenuity; possesses creativity - Good communication skills with multiple stakeholders - Business and management skills; Leadership abilities - High ethical standards and a strong sense of professionalism - Dynamic/agile/resilient/flexible

+- Lifelong learners - Ability to frame problems, putting them in a sociotechnical and operational context